KavetiVishnu/VSDSQUADRON-Mini-Internship/TASK1.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+## Compilation of programme in riscv gcc compiler

 * The command **`cat sum.c`** displays the contents of the **`sum.c`** file in the terminal, allowing to view the C program without opening an editor.
 ```
 cat sum.c